BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2a_Interlude_Using_JQ.md

 # Interlude: Using JQ

-Creating a raw transaction revealed how more complex bitcoin-cli results can't easily be saved into command-line variables.
+Creating a raw transaction revealed how more complex `bitcoin-cli` results can't easily be saved into command-line variables.
 The answer is JQ, which allows you to filter out individual elements from more complex JSON data.

 ## Install JQ

 For modern versions of Debian, you should be able to install JQ using `apt-get`:
 ```
-# apt-get install jq
+$ sudo apt-get install jq
 ```

+If that works, you're done!

 > :book: ***What is JQ?*** The repository explains it best, saying "jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text."

-If that works, you're done!

 Otherwise, you can download JQ from a [Github repository](https://stedolan.github.io/jq/).
 Just download a binary for Linux, OS X, or Windows, as appropriate.